On elliptic equations with Stein-Weiss type convolution parts: Introduction and main results

-The existence of sharp constant for the inequality has attracted a lot of interest.
-In 1983, Lieb \cite{LE1} proved the existence of sharp constant for the case one of $r$ and $s$ equals to $2$ or $r=s$.
-For $1<r,s<\infty$ with $\frac1r+\frac1s=1$ the sharp constant is given by Beckner in \cite{B1, B2}.
-Moreover, for the case $\alpha=\beta=0$ Lieb \cite{LE1} proved that the best constant for the classical Hardy-Littlewood-Sobolev inequality can be achieved by some extremals, that is \begin{Prop} If $\alpha=\beta=0$ and $s=r=2N/(2N-\mu)$, then there is equality in \eqref{WHLS} if and only if $f\equiv(const.)h$ and
+For the case $\alpha=\beta=0$ in Proposition \ref{prop1}, Lieb \cite{LE1} proved that the best constant for the classical Hardy-Littlewood-Sobolev inequality can be achieved by some extremals, that is \begin{Prop} If $\alpha=\beta=0$ and $s=r=2N/(2N-\mu)$, then there is equality in \eqref{WHLS} if and only if $f\equiv(const.)h$ and

 for some $A\in \mathbb{C}$, $0\neq\gamma\in\mathbb{R}$ and $a\in \mathbb{R}^{N}$. \end{Prop}

 Then he posed the classification of the solutions of